JustinHuPrime/SolarDawn/notes/game_design.md

 Ice is converted 2-to-1 into fuel at factories

-materials is converted into components and ordnance at factories - factories may make as many things as they have materials
+materials is converted into components and ordnance at factories - no limit on number of actions a factory runs

 1 point of a mine requires 1 point of materials, and reloading a launch clamp requires 20 points of mine

 1 point of torpedo requires 1 point of materials, and reloading a launch clamp requires 40 points of torpedo

-1 point of nuke requires 15 points of materials, and reloading a launch clamp requires 40 points of nuke
+1 point of nuke requires 2 points of materials, and reloading a launch clamp requires 40 points of nuke

 a fuel tank requires 2 points of materials

-a cargo hold requires 1 point of materials
+a cargo hold requires 2 points of materials

-a set of civilian engines requires 4 points of materials
+a set of civilian engines requires 3 points of materials

-a set of military (overload-capable) engines requires 6 points of materials
+a set of military (overload-capable) engines requires 5 points of materials

 a gun requires 4 points of materials

 a launch clamp requires 2 points of materials

-a habitat module requires 2 points of materials
+a habitat module requires 10 points of materials

 a miner requires 10 points of materials

-a factory requires 20 points of materials
+a factory requires 100 points of materials

-an armour plate requires 2 point of materials
+an armour plate requires 1 point of materials

 ## Worked Example: Transport

 20 fuel capacity => 4 materials
-100 cargo capacity => 10 materials
+100 cargo capacity => 20 materials
-engines => 4 materials
+engines => 3 materials
-habitat module => 2 materials
+habitat module => 3 materials